QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/nav/index.md

 * **Intents** ✈️: to start an activity
 * **Navigation Component** 🚀: to navigate between fragments

-It worth noting that navigation involves what we call the **back stack** which may lead to unexpected behaviors if not handled.
+It's worth noting that navigation involves what we call the **back stack** which may lead to unexpected behaviors if not handled.
 </div></div>

 <hr class="sep-both">